alandefreitas/moderncpp/README.md

+# Modern C++: Snippets and Examples

+We often need to copy and paste some snippets to code more productively.
+Snippets can help us when it's not easy to remember all high levels features Modern C++ has to offer.
+This repository contains lots of organized, reusable, and safe snippets for Modern C++.
+All snippets are available in GitHub pages in a way convenient for copying and pasting.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 <details>